Janette Sebring Lowrey, Feeling Poky

 Interestingly, the children’s book that immortalized Janette Sebring Lowrey’s name was first published when she was 50 years old and the mother of one teenage son.
 Read more about her here: penguinrandomhouse.com.

 Orange, Then and Now

-The population of Orange, a midsize small town rooted in the lumber industry of the early 20th century, has about four times the number of residents who lived there during the author’s childhood and youth.
-Unfortunately, the town is prone to hurricane damage because of its location, but its historical sites have survived.
+The population of Orange, a midsize small town rooted in the lumber industry of the early 20th century, has about four times the number of residents as during the author’s childhood and youth.
+The town is prone to hurricane damage because of its location, but its historical sites have survived.
 Read about Orange’s history with hurricanes here: https://www.texastribune.org/2020/08/27.

 Once In Orange, Visit the Stark Museum of Art

 The Rare Books and Manuscripts room of the Stark Museum of Art in Orange is notable.
 The W.H.
 Stark House’s adjacent Carriage House in Orange has displayed a popular “100 Years of Literature” exhibit.

 According to this Museum’s site, you can see “The Birds of America by naturalist John James Audubon.
 These five double elephant folios, which depict the birds of North America, belonged to the artist.
 The groundbreaking publication is widely regarded as one of the finest illustrated books of all time.
 In addition to Audubon’s The Birds of America are letters and journals by Audubon and artist Paul Kane, seven Books of Hours manuscripts, and more rare treasures.”

 Read this Beaumont Enterprise article for more information.

 Orange, Texas, is the fourth stop on Texas Author Adventures Trail, Part Two.